 What does ‘Most Able’ mean?

-It is also possible that students may have a skill, talent or gift in a specific subject, without having level 5 in English and Maths.
-Teachers would still provide them with additional challenges, based on their knowledge of the students in that subject.
+It is also possible you may be ‘more able’, which is when you have a skill, talent or gift in a specific subject, without necessarily scoring 321+ points in your KS2 tests.
+Teachers would still provide you with additional challenges, based on their knowledge of you in that subject.

 What is Extended Learning?

-It often gives students a new context to their learning and includes homework.
+Extended learning also includes homework.
 Show My Homework helps you to track the work set, the resources used and see the homework timetable.
-Homework is crucial to progress and we aim to set homework which is based on quality rather than quantity.
+Most homework tasks have a choice of challenge e.g. Bronze, Silver and Gold.

 Larkmead is proud to be a Visual and Performing Arts school (VPA).
 We have achieved Arts Mark Gold award based on the quality and variety of our Arts curriculum and events.
 From school productions, to artists in residence; from dance company workshops to theatre trips; from cultural arts days to performing in the community; the VPA offers students lots of chances to extend their learning.